jhpyle/docassemble/_docs/legal.md

 provide the information, and if it receives it, it will store it in the [special variable] `current_info`.

-<a name="LatitudeLongitude.status"></a>The `.status()` method looks in
-`current_info` to see if a latitude and longitude were provided by the browser, or in the alternative that an error message was provided, such as "the user refused to share the information," or "this device cannot determine the user's location."
+The `.status()` method looks in `current_info` to see if a latitude and longitude were provided by the browser, or in the alternative that an error message was provided, such as "the user refused to share the information," or "this device cannot determine the user's location."
 If the latitude and longitude information is conveyed, `.status()` stores the information in `user.location.latitude` and `user.location.longitude`.
 The `.status()` method returns `False` in these situations, which means "we already asked for the latitude and longitude and got a response, so there is no longer any need for the browser to keep asking for it."
 Otherwise, it returns `True`, which means "the browser has not yet been asked for the location information, so let's ask it."

 # Classes for information about things in a court case